dmagic1304/pizza-parlor/README.md

 Describe: Cart()

-Test1: "It should return a Cart object with three properties pizzas = [], cartTotal = 0 "
+Test1: "It should return a Cart object with two properties pizzas = [], cartTotal = 0 "
 Code: const cart = new Cart();
 Expected Output: cart = {pizzas: [], cartTotal = 0}